itksrajput/Create-EKSCluster-and-NodeGroups-and-Delete-EKSCluster-and-NodeGroups/README.md

 ## Step-02: Create & Associate IAM OIDC Provider for our EKS Cluster
-- To enable and use AWS IAM roles for Kubernetes service accounts on our EKS cluster, we must create &  associate OIDC identity provider.
+- To enable and use AWS IAM roles for rnetes service accounts on our EKS cluster, we must create &  associate OIDC identity provider.
 - To do so using `eksctl` we can use the  below command.
 - Use latest eksctl version (as on today the latest version is `0.21.0`)
 ```